-Performance Criteria Acceptable Development Provisions P1.1 The primary street setback of new developments or A1.1 New developments, additions and alterations are to match additions to non-contributory buildings is to match the the existing front and side setbacks of the immediate traditional setback of the immediate locality. locality.
-P1.2 Additions to existing contributory buildings shall be setback so as to not adversely affect its visual presence.
-A1.2 Additions to contributory buildings are to be setback a minimum of 100mm from the primary frontage of the existing building.
+- A1.1 New developments, additions and alterations are to match the existing front and side setbacks of the immediate locality. - A1.2 Additions to contributory buildings are to be setback a minimum of 100mm from the primary frontage of the existing building.